hougesen/mdsf/README.md

 #### Format and commit

-This workflow formats your repository using `mdsf` and the commits the changes.
+This workflow formats your repository using `mdsf` and then commits the changes.

 ```yaml
 name: mdsf